Frequently Asked Questions

 Can I put the Coastal Carolina University “on notice” by talking to the Ombuds?

 No, the Ombuds Office is not an office of notice.
 To put the University on notice in a particular situation, you must contact particular staff.
-The ombuds staff can refer you to them.
+The ombuds can refer you to the appropriate office.

 I've heard you sometimes act as a third party in difficult conversations.
 What does that mean?

 Have you ever been in a heated discussion with someone and felt they weren't really hearing what you had to say?
 Or found yourself getting lost as strong emotions in the conversation pushed your hot buttons?
-If you request it and the other person agrees, we can sit in on the conversation and help ensure that it is effective, so each individual is listened to by the other and gets help clarifying important points when necessary.
+If you request it and the other person agrees, the ombuds can sit in on the conversation and work towards its effectiveness, so that each individual is listened to by the other and gets help clarifying important points when necessary.

 What kind of records do you keep?

-We may make a few notes while we work with you, and if we do, we lock them up.
+We may make a few notes while we work with you, and if we do, we keep them in a secure location.
 When we finish working with you, we shred the notes.

 What is coaching?

-We can help you identify goals that matter to you, such as learning a new skill, and help you develop strategies for successfully completing goals you've already defined for yourself.
+We can help you identify goals that matter to you and help you develop strategies for successfully completing goals you've already defined for yourself.
 Or maybe you've received some constructive feedback that you've taken to heart and you want to get some help figuring out how to tackle the area.